revell-logo

 Anatomical Adaptations

-Hollow bones reduce weight without sacrificing strength—a crucial adaptation for flight.
-Combined with powerful pectoral muscles that can account for up to 35% of a bird’s body weight, these adaptations enable the power-to-weight ratios necessary for high-speed flight.
+Hollow bones reduce weight while maintaining structural strength.
+Paired with pectoral muscles that can represent 35% of body weight, these features provide the power-to-weight ratios necessary for demanding flight.
+Every anatomical element reflects evolutionary pressure toward flight efficiency.

 Environmental Conditions